shamanu4/webrtc-shooter/README.md

-# webrtc-shooter
+# webrtc-shooter.
+Forked by Player 827 =)
-A short experiment on making peer to peer game with webrtc and impactjs
+A short experiment on making peer to peer game with webrtc and impactjs.

 # how to test it